 I’m going to go out on a limb here and say that if you’re reading this you could probably lose a few lbs.
-Before we jump in to how to lose body fat and keep it off for good though, I have a question for you.
+Before we jump into how to lose body fat and keep it off for good though, I have a question for you.
 Is this the first time you’ve ever tried to get fit?
 If you’re like most people, the answer to that question is a resounding hell no!

 You see, over the last 17 years of being a personal trainer, rarely has someone come to me for help getting fit and it was there very first time embarking on a journey to lose weight.
-Most people, by the time they get to me, have tried everything from pills, to home exercise videos, gyms, zero carb diets, to veganism and with little to no luck getting permanent results.
-There’s actually this arbitrary statistic that floats around the fitness world that
+Most people, by the time they get to me, have tried everything from pills to home exercise videos, gyms, zero carb diets, to veganism and with little to no luck getting permanent results.
+There’s actually this arbitrary statistic that floats around in the fitness world that

 95% of people who lose weight end up gaining it back.

 Now that stat comes from some study done about 60 years ago and I can’t say that it’s entirely accurate.
 But in my experience, I would have to say It’s pretty close.
-That means that only 5 percent of the people who begin a weight loss program will keep the fat that they lose off.
+That means that only 5 percent of the people who begin a weight loss program will keep the body fat that they lose off.
 That doesn’t say a lot about your chances.
 As a matter of fact,

 the average adult American begins an exercise plan or diet at least once per year yet over half of the U.S. is overweight or obese.